nextflow-io/nf-validation/docs/samplesheets/fromSamplesheet.md

 }
 ```

-The path specified in the `schema` key determines the JSON used for validation of the samplesheet.
+The path specified in the `schema` key determines the JSON used for validation of the sample sheet.

 When using the `.fromSamplesheet` channel factory, some additional optional arguments can be used: